24 Free Trade Agreements, Anti-Corruption, Sanctions, Export Controls, Whistleblowing Laws, Foreign Influence and Modern Slavery

 The Australian Government regulates matters including:

-- the formation and management of corporations, pursuant to the Corporations Act 2001 (Cth) (see Chapters 2 'Corporate regulators', 3 'Business structures', and 5 'Acquisitions and disposals of business', of this publication for more detail);
+- the formation and management of corporations, pursuant to the Corporations Act 2001 (Cth) (see the 'Corporate regulators', 'Business structures', and 'Acquisitions and disposals of business' chapters of this publication for more detail);

 - the publication of national building regulations and standards, including the National Construction Code (which is published by the Australian Building Codes Board and is given legal eﬀect by relevant legislation in each state and territory);

-- the health and safety of industry participants and their employees, pursuant to the Work Health and Safety Act 2011 (Cth) (note that all states and territories except Western Australia and Victoria have adopted and implemented the federal legislation which came into effect on 1 January 2012);
+- the health and safety of industry participants and their employees, pursuant to the Work Health and Safety Act 2011 (Cth) (note that all states and territories except Victoria have adopted and implemented the federal legislation which came into eﬀect on 1 January 2012);

 - matters in relation to independent contractors pursuant to the Independent Contractors Act 2006 (Cth); and

-- fair trading and consumer protection, pursuant to the Australian Consumer Law (see Chapter 15 of this publication, 'Consumer protection and product liability', for more detail).
+- fair trading and consumer protection, pursuant to the Australian Consumer Law (see the 'Consumer protection and product liability' chapter of this publication, for more detail).

 The state and territory governments are responsible for regulating various matters including: